 Micronutrients and Bone Health

 Description: This course covers many aspects of bone biology, including bone structure and physiology, bone formation and remodeling, the determinants of adult bone health, and the consequences of age-related bone loss.
 The primary focus of the course is to discuss the roles of micronutrients in achieving and maintaining optimal bone health throughout the lifespan.
 Lifestyle factors that influence bone health, such as physical activity and smoking, are also discussed.
-Accredited by the Commission on Dietetic Registration (CDR) for 1.5 CPEUs, the National Academy of Sports Medicine (NASM) for 0.2 CEUs, and the Athletics and Fitness Association of America (AFAA) for 2 CEUs.
+Accredited by the National Academy of Sports Medicine (NASM) for 0.2 CEUs and the Athletics and Fitness Association of America (AFAA) for 2 CEUs.

 Take the Course